kubeovn/docs/docs/guide/subnet.en.md

 in Kube-OVN the Subnet is a global level virtual network configuration, and the addresses of one Subnet can be distributed on any node.

+Note: Different subnets in the same VPC and those that need to communicate with each other must avoid IP address overlap.

 ![](../static/default-vpc-topology.png)

 There are some differences in the usage and configuration of Overlay and Underlay Subnets,